- Home

 The Department of Health (DoH) circular HSS(MD)82/2020 ‘Deployment of the COVID-19 Vaccine in Northern Ireland’ (7 December 2020) sets out the public health measures to be put in place to help contain and reduce the spread of COVID-19 by the administration of COVID-19 vaccinations to the Northern Ireland population.

-The Public Health Agency (PHA), along with support from HSC Trusts, General Medical Services including Community Pharmacies are responsible for the implementation of the NI COVID-19 Vaccination and Seasonal Flu Programmes.
+The Public Health Agency (PHA), along with support from HSC Trusts, General Medical Services including Community Pharmacies are responsible for the implementation of the NI COVID-19 Vaccination, Seasonal Flu, Shingles, MMR, Pertussis and RSV Programmes.

 The PHA is the data controller for the Vaccination Management System (VMS), under the Data Protection Legislation, which includes UK General Data Protection Regulation (GDPR) and UK Data Protection Act 2018.